sergiocollado/potpourri/Notes_on_Linux/05_Notes_on_Linux_interrupts_and_bottom_halves.md

 Such processor-time monopolization by softirqs is acceptable under high workloads (e.g., high IO or network traffic), but it is generally undesirable for a longer period of time since (user) processes cannot be executed.

-### how to solfe the processor-time monopilziation by softirqs
+### How to solfe the processor-time monopoliziation by softirqs

 After the tenth iteration(MAX_SOFTIRQ_RESTART) over the softirq bitmap, the kernel schedules the so-called ksoftirqd kernel thread, which takes control over the execution of softirqs.